 2023

 Entry into force of short-term GHG measures from the IMO involving segment specific minimum ship-by-ship technical energy efficiency standards (‘EEXI’) and an annual carbon intensity reduction ship rating program (‘CII’) based on operational performance.
-These measures align with the IMO target for the industry to reduce CO2 emissions intensity by 40% by 2030 (compared to 2008).

-How we can help2024
+How we can help2023

 Shipping will be included in the European Union Emission Trading System (EU ETS) from 1st January 2024.
 Commercial operators of ships above 5,000 GT will be required to surrender emission allowances (EUAs) each year (from 2025) to cover their relevant CO2 emissions for the previous year, with costs phased in over 3 years.
 Offshore vessels 5,000+ GT will be included from 2027.
 The EU ETS is an emissions ‘cap-and-trade’ system where a limited amount of emission allowances are auctioned each year to be traded, with this cap reduced each year in line with the EU’s target of a 55% net reduction in GHG emissions by 2030 and climate neutrality by 2050.